hwittenborn/tap/README.md

 ## Overview
 tap is a second-generation MPR helper, being the successor to [mpm](https://github.com/hwittenborn/mpm), and providing numerous benefits, with the biggest one being performance improvements.

-tap is currently in very early development, and will thus be very behind on features.
+tap is currently in very early development, and will thus be behind on features.

 tap aims to provide, at minimum, mpm's current feature set, and will most likely expand to provide more features to users than mpm did.